rrshaban/rrshaban.github.io/_posts/2015-09-23-deep-dreaming-with-google.md

 ![inception_3b_3x3_reduce.jpg](/assets/bvlc_googlenet/inception_3b_3x3_reduce.jpg)
 *`inception_3b_3x3_reduce`*

 Near the middle of the network we start to see combinations of low-level features into distinct patterns that start to resemble objects.
-Note that not only is the layer exaggerating borders, but it is also starting to generate features (the pair of eyes at the top left of David Kemp dormitory).
+Note that not only is the layer exaggerating borders, but it is also starting to generate features that it suspects might be there (the pair of eyes at the top left of David Kemp dormitory).

 ![pool3_3x3_s2.jpg](/assets/bvlc_googlenet/pool3_3x3_s2.jpg)
 *`pool3_3x3_s2`*